purelb/purelb/website/content/how_it_works/multipelbcontrollers/_index.md

 ---
-title: "Multiple LoadBalance Controllers"
+title: "Multiple LoadBalancer Controllers"
 description: "Describe Operation"
 weight: 45
 hide: [ "toc", "footer" ]
 ---
-Beginning with k8s v1.22 multiple LoadBalancer Controllers can be used in a single cluster.
-This allows either default LoadBalancer or other LoadBalancers to be selected by adding spec.loadBalancerClass to the the service definition.
+Starting with Kubernetes v1.22, multiple LoadBalancer controllers can be used in a single cluster.
+This allows each Service's LoadBalancer controller to be selected by adding [`spec.loadBalancerClass`](https://kubernetes.io/docs/concepts/services-networking/service/#load-balancer-class) to the Service definition.

-PureLB supports loadBalancerClass and will ignore services that have a spec.loadBalancer class that is not _purelb.io/purelb_

-The default installation of PureLB assumes it is the only Service LoadBalancer therefore services with no spec.loadBalancerClass will be allocated addresses by PureLB from the default ServiceGroup.

 ### Configuring PureLB as Default LoadBalancer

-The PureLB allocator listens for a Service Request, the configuration is part of the allocator deployment
+By default, PureLB assumes it is the only Service LoadBalancer, and will therefore allocate addresses to LoadBalancers with no `spec.loadBalancerClass`.

 ```yaml
 piVersion: apps/v1